MAECProject/maec5-docs/source/index.html.md

 A boolean is a value of either true or false.
 Properties with this type **MUST** have a value of `true` or `false`.

-The JSON MTI serialization uses the JSON boolean type [RFC7159], which is a literal (unquoted) true or false.
+The JSON MTI serialization uses the JSON boolean type, which is a literal (unquoted) true or false.

 ## External Reference